-The first part of the analysis phase is to conduct a needs analysis to determine whether training is required to fill the gap, and if in fact eLearning is the best solution if training is required.
+The first part of the analysis phase is to conduct a needs analysis to determine whether training is required to fill the gap, and if eLearning is the best solution (if training is required).

 There could be other contributing factors impacting a company performance like regulatory, environment, internal support structures, individual attitudes and capacity. it is easy to jump to conclusions and assume that individual performance issues can be fixed through training.

 When we have concluded that a training intervention of some sort is the right path to follow, then we can conduct a Training Needs Analysis or TNA as it is affectionately known in the industry.

 Target Audience Analysis

 Once it has definitely been decided that an eLearning solution is the most appropriate solution to achieve the needs of the organisation, then we can start the audience analysis.

 If you are working within an organisation where the target audience are employees of the organisation, then this process can be easier than if our audience are “members of the public”.

 We need to determine a number of factors about our audience that will influence the way we design, build and deliver the learning experience.